Southern Russia: Cossaks, Kalmyks & The Caucasus

 Visits in Volgograd: Avenue of Heroes, Victory Park, Pamyat Museum, Historical-Memorial Museum (history of the Russian Civil War), Stalingrad Panorama and boat trip on the Volga (time permitting).

-Transfer to Elista (approx 5 hour journey) for two nights.
+Transfer to Elista (approx 5 hour journey including short stops) for two nights.
 Afternoon tour of Elista including visit to Kalmykia National Museum.

 Morning excursion to Yashkul village for opportunity to meet Oyrat nomadic people.
 Return to Elista for afternoon visit to Syakyusn-Syume Khurul (Buddhist temple).

-Transfer to Pyatigorsk (approx 5 hour journey) for three nights.
+Transfer to Pyatigorsk (approx 5 hour journey including short stops) for three nights.
 Afternoon visit to Lermontov House.

 Morning tour of Pyatigorsk: Proval, Academic Gallery, Kirov Prospekt, Park Tsvetnik and Cathedral of the Saviour.
 Free afternoon.

-Morning excursion to Essentuki: mud clinic (built in 1915), Tsanderovsky Institute of Mechanotherapy (gymnasium), Church of St Nicholas (built by Cossacks in 1826) and Essentuki Park (opportunity to taste local mineral waters).
+Morning excursion to Essentuki: mud clinic (built in 1915), Tsanderovsky Institute of Mechanotherapy (the first gymnasium made in the Russian Empire, with original equipment), Church of St Nicholas (built by Cossacks in 1826) and Essentuki Park (opportunity to taste local mineral waters).
 Afternoon excursion to Kislovodsk: 19th century fortress, St Nicholas Cathedral and Kislovodsk Park (monuments).

 Transfer to Mineralnye Vody for 1325 flight via Moscow, arriving London Heathrow 2125.